 Research Award

-The NIHCM Foundation Health Care Research Award recognizes outstanding published work from researchers furthering innovation in health care financing, delivery and organization or the implementation of health care policy.
+The NIHCM Foundation Research Award recognizes outstanding published work from researchers that can help managed care organizations, policymakers, and related stakeholders improve the affordability and quality of U.S. health care.

 Application Information